tomatau/breko-hub/README.md

 Another starter kit for Universal React applications.

-The goal here is to build on the existing starter kits, but using smaller files and simple solutions where possible to achieve similar results.
+The goal here is to build on the existing starter kits, but focusing on more manageable files for a better developer experience.

-This boilerplate doesn't include any existing applications - so you don't need to delete too much before getting started.

 ## What's in the box?